 There are a number of limited time special software offerings to allow students, faculty, and staff to download and install software at no cost including Adobe Creative Cloud, MATLAB, SPSS and more.
 The Special Software Offerings page provides additional details for each software offering.

 Student Assistance Center

-The Student Assistance Center serves as the first point of contact for students who contact the Office of the Dean of Students.
+If a student does not have access to functional computers or internet connectivity, they can contact the Student Assistance Center at 217-333-0050 or firstname.lastname@example.org.
+The Center serves as the first point of contact for students who contact the Office of the Dean of Students.
 The Assistant Deans help students understand university policies and procedures, educate them about and connect them to campus resources, and support students in crisis.

 Two-Factor Authentication (2FA)